fieldtrip/website/faq/how_does_a_difference_in_trial_numbers_per_condition_affect_my_statistical_test.md

     cfg.trllen = 1;
     cfg.numtrl = 100;
     for i=1:n_subjects
       data{i} = ft_freqsimulation(cfg);
-    end;
+    end

 Now that we have simulated the data for all subjects we are going to divide the data into conditions A and B. Note that the assignment into one or the other condition is random and there should be no difference between conditions!
 After we have divided the data into two conditions, we will average the data per condition and test the difference on the group level.
 We will repeat this process 100 times and check the distribution of p-values for this particular test and ratio of trials.
-We will start out with an equal amount of trials in both condition
+We will start out with an equal amount of trials in both conditions:

     % Divide the data 1. case, equal amount of trial